SkoolNotes/Taproot/2020HIST201/KBhHIST201MasonCh1n2.md

 		* No national currency, nor system of weights and measures, nor a market
 		* Network of highways existed, but not very efficient
 		* Economic policy guided by merchanitilist theory
+			* Notion that precious metals holdings is the ultimate goal
+			* Encouraged development of manufacturing to provide for global market
+			*